-If you plan to travel to any of the countries that are the subject of any U.S. sanctions or programs included in the links at the bottom of this page to conduct University-related work or research or to present the results of University-related work or research, you should consult with the Export Control Director to determine whether any restrictions will apply to your travel.
+If you plan to travel to any of the countries that are the subject of U.S. Sanctions to conduct University-related work or research or to present the results of University-related work or research, you should consult with the University Export Control Director (henceforth Export Control Director) to determine whether any restrictions will apply to your travel.
 If a license is required, the Export Control Director can assist with that effort.

 If you intend to travel with your laptop or GPS equipment, be sure to complete the Laptop-GPS Checklist and keep it on file for 5 years after the travel is completed.
-You should also take it with you when you travel in case you are asked by US Customs officials what type of information is on your laptop and which license exception you are applying for the equipment/devices.
-PLEASE NOTE that some of the software applications that Boston University uses to analyze data or make technical drawings and blueprints is controlled for export purposes, however, you are permitted to take it out of the US on temporary basis pursuant to the “tools of trade” license exception.
-Contact the University Export Control Director for more information.
+You should also take it with you when you travel in case you are asked by U.S. Customs officials what type of information is on your laptop and which license exception you are applying for the equipment/devices.

 If you plan to carry or transport materials outside of the United States, be sure to consult the Shipments/Transport – Questions to Answer.